Stroud: Sport

-The Stroud and District Football League is a local football competition for clubs in the Stroud area.
+The Stroud and District Football League is a local football competition for clubs in the area.
 The league was established in 1902 and is affiliated to the Gloucestershire County FA.
 It has a total of six divisions with the highest, Division One, sitting at level 14 of the English football league system.
 It is a feeder to the Gloucestershire Northern Senior League (GNSL) along with The North Gloucestershire League and The Cheltenham League.

 Politics and media

-Siobhan Baillie is the current Member of Parliament (MP) for Stroud, having beaten the sitting Labour MP, David Drew, at the 2019 general election.
+Labour's Simon Opher unseated Conservative Siobhan Baillie as the Member of Parliament (MP) for Stroud at the 2024 general election.
+Baillie had been MP since 2019, having beaten the ex-Labour MP, David Drew, at the previous general election.
 Drew had previously represented the constituency from 1997 until 2010, when Conservative Neil Carmichael was elected, and from 2017 to 2019.

+At local level, Stroud is administered by Stroud District Council, which is run as a Green minority administration, and by Gloucestershire County Council.
+In the 2025 local elections Stroud sent 6 Green, 2 Reform, 1 Labour, 1 Conservative and 1 Liberal Democrat councillors to Shire Hall.

-In March 2008, a community radio station, Stroud FM, was launched in the town, broadcasting 24 hours a day on 107.9FM.
+In March 2008, a community radio station, Stroud FM, was launched, broadcasting 24 hours a day on 107.9FM.
 The station, staffed by volunteers and funded by donations, focussed on local news and music, as well as national and international music, but closed in February 2014 due to a lack of funds.
 Both BBC Radio Gloucestershire and Heart West have dedicated FM and DAB transmitters serving the town.

+Local TV coverage is provided by BBC West and ITV West Country.

 There are now three local newspapers covering the town: the weekly Gloucester Citizen, now called Stroud Citizen to replace Stroud Life, published by Gloucestershire Media (part of the Northcliffe Group); the Stroud News & Journal, published by Newsquest Media (Southern) Limited, part of the American Gannett Company and Stroud Times a hyper-local independent publication that launched online in March 2021 and in print the following year.

 Stroud Life launched in 2008 and closed in October 2017.
 Most of its distribution was free direct to homes, but a significant share (about one-third) was sold through the news trade.

 The Stroud News and Journal was formed by a merger in 1959 of the Stroud Journal (which started in 1854 as a Liberal-supporting newspaper) and the Stroud News (which started in 1867 and generally supported Conservative and Unionist interests).

 Stroud Times was launched as an online-only venture in 2021 by Ash Loveridge, Carl Hewlett and Matt Bigwood all of whom formerly worked at The Stroud News and Journal.